alinahid477/jenkinsonk8s/README.md

 `mv .env.sample .env`

-***If you are using your own kubeconfig file please place the kubeconfig file in .kube/config (`cp /path/to/myown_kubeconfig_file .kube/config`) and ignore the TKG inputs below.***
+***If you are using your own kubeconfig file please place the kubeconfig file in .kube/config (`cp /path/to/myown_kubeconfig_file .kube/config`) and ignore the TKG_VSPHERE_ inputs below.***

-- BASTION_HOST={(Optional) ip of bastion/jump host. *Leave empty if you have direct connection*}
+- BASTION_HOST={(Optional) ip of bastion/jump host. *Leave empty or delete this variable if you are not using bastion/jump host to access k8s cluster*. **Important: If you are using bastion host you must also place a private key file called id_rsa in the .ssh dir (and place the public key file id_rsa.pub in the bastion host's user's .ssh dir.
+This wizard does not allow password based login for bastion host)**}
-- BASTION_USERNAME={(Optional) if the above is present then the username for the above. *Leave empty if you have direct connection*}
+- BASTION_USERNAME={(Optional) the username for bastion/jump host. *Leave empty or delete this var if you are not using bastion host*}
-- TKG_VSPHERE_SUPERVISOR_ENDPOINT={(Optional) find the supervisor endpoint from vsphere (eg: Menu>Workload management>clusters>Control Plane Node IP Address). *Leave empty if you are providing your own kubeconfig file in the .kube directory*}
+- TKG_VSPHERE_SUPERVISOR_ENDPOINT={(Optional) find the supervisor endpoint from vsphere (eg: Menu>Workload management>clusters>Control Plane Node IP Address). *Leave empty or delete this var if the kubernetes cluster is not vsphere with tanzu cluster or you have a kubeconfig file*}
-- TKG_VSPHERE_CLUSTER_NAME={(Optional) the k8s cluster your are trying to access. *Leave empty if you are providing your own kubeconfig file in the .kube directory*}
-- TKG_VSPHERE_CLUSTER_ENDPOINT={(Optional) endpoint ip or hostname of the above cluster.
-Grab it from your vsphere environment.
-(Menu>Workload Management>Namespaces>Select the namespace where the k8s cluster resides>Compute>VMware Resources>Tanzu Kubernetes Clusters>Control Plane Address[grab the ip of the desired k8s]). *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
-- TKG_VSPHERE_USERNAME={(Optional) username for accessing the cluster. *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
-- TKG_VSPHERE_PASSWORD={(Optional) password for accessing the cluster. *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
 - DOCKERHUB_USERNAME={dockerhub username -- Required to avoid the dockerhub rate limiting issue}
 - DOCKERHUB_PASSWORD={dockerhub password -- Required to avoid the dockerhub rate limiting issue}
 - DOCKERHUB_EMAIL={provide any email address}
 - JENKINS_PVC_STORAGE_CLASS_NAME={Storage class attached to the k8s cluster.
 Run `kubectl get storageclass` to get a list of storage classes. -- Required}
 - TMC_API_TOKEN={*Optional.
 Only needed if you are using TMC supplied kubeconfig file (and leaving the TKG params empty.)*}
+- TKG_VSPHERE_CLUSTER_NAME={(Optional) the vsphere with tanzu k8s cluster name. *Leave empty if you are providing your own kubeconfig file in the .kube directory*}
+- TKG_VSPHERE_CLUSTER_ENDPOINT={(Optional) endpoint ip or hostname of the above cluster.
+Grab it from your vsphere environment.
+(Menu>Workload Management>Namespaces>Select the namespace where the k8s cluster resides>Compute>VMware Resources>Tanzu Kubernetes Clusters>Control Plane Address[grab the ip of the desired k8s]). *Leave empty or delete this var if you are providing your own kubeconfig file in the .kube directory*}
+- TKG_VSPHERE_USERNAME={(Optional) username for accessing the cluster. *Leave empty or delete this var if you are providing your own kubeconfig file in the .kube directory*}
+- TKG_VSPHERE_PASSWORD={(Optional) password for accessing the cluster. *Leave empty or delete this var if you are providing your own kubeconfig file in the .kube directory*}

 ***The below fields are NOT needed in interactive mode (wizard).
-You can leave the below empty (or delete it).
-The wizard will fill it.
-The below values are needed only if you are using this docker in pipeline to provision jenkins)***
+The wizard collect it accordingly.
+The below values are needed only if you are using this wizard to provision a pipeline in jenkins)***
 - JENKINS_USERNAME=
 - JENKINS_PASSWORD=
 - JENKINS_SECRET_PVT_REPO_USERNAME=